-Once it got to the morning of the race, there wasn’t enough space on the lake for all of the pars and scullers to warm up safely, so several crews, including Miriam and Fiona, did their warm up outing on the quite narrow and bendy river instead.
+Once it got to the morning of the race, there wasn’t enough space on the lake for all of the pairs and scullers to warm up safely, so several crews, including Miriam and Fiona, did their warm up outing on the quite narrow and bendy river instead.
 Unfortunately, they collided with a barge.
 “We got to a corner, we were going one way, the barge was going the other and I didn’t see it until too late.
 Our boat broke in half between my feet and my bottom, and we went right under the barge.
 I came up one side, Miriam came up the other side, and the first thing she said was, ‘Have you got the strokecoach?,'” Fiona remembers, laughing (now), and adding.
 “I was also wearing my ‘lucky socks’ which were put in the bin later that day,” presumably because they clearly weren’t.

 Early-season racing and assessments

 An innovation by FISA the previous year was the creation of the World Cups for male and female single scullers, which involved a series of races in the USA and Europe from early April to mid-July.
 The aim was to make rowing more of a spectator sport, and the initiative was successful in gaining TV coverage.

 Tish Reid was invited to take part in the 1991 World Cup on the basis of her ninth place at the World Championships in 1990, and finished a respectable eighth overall on points, one place behind Anne Marden.

 - World Cup 1: San Diego (6-7 April 1991) – 6th

 - World Cup 2: Piediluco (20-21 April 1991) – 7th